SymfonyCasts/symfony7/sfcasts/join-entity.md

 symfony console make:entity StarshipDroid
 ```

-Sure, `DroidAssignment` might be a more fitting name, but `StarshipDroid`
+`DroidAssignment` might be a more fitting name, but `StarshipDroid`
 helps us visualize what we're doing: recreating the same exact database
-relationship.
+relationship via two `ManyToOne`s

-Add a few properties, like `assignedAt` along with two more properties to create
+Add `assignedAt` along with two more properties to create
 relationships from this join table to `Starship` and `Droid`.

 These are going to be `ManyToOne` relationships, and they'll connect